OctopusDeploy/docs/src/pages/docs/infrastructure/workers/autoscaling-workers/cluster-configuration.md

 * [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/)
 * [MicroK8s](https://microk8s.io/)

-These have all bee proven to work well with the default NFS storage solution, so no advanced setup is required.
+These have all been proven to work well with the default NFS storage solution, so no advanced setup is required.

 Such a setup is unsuitable for production deployments, but will get a Kubernetes worker running quickly so you can see how it works, and determine how you may make the most of it.